Pathology of multiple sclerosis

 Multiple sclerosis (MS) can be pathologically defined as the presence of distributed glial scars (scleroses) in the central nervous system that must show dissemination in time (DIT) and in space (DIS) to be considered MS lesions.

 The scars that give the name to the condition are produced by the astrocyte cells attempting to heal old lesions.
 These glial scars are the remnants of previous demyelinating inflammatory lesions (encephalomyelitis disseminata) which are produced by the one or more unknown underlying processes that are characteristic of MS.

-Apart of the disseminated lesions that define the condition, the CNS white matter normally shows other kinds of damage.
-At least five characteristics are present in CNS tissues of MS patients: Inflammation beyond classical white matter lesions (NAWM, NAGM), intrathecal Ig production with oligoclonal bands, an environment fostering immune cell persistence, Follicle-like aggregates in the meninges (B-cells mostly infected with EBV) and a disruption of the blood–brain barrier even outside of active lesions.
+Apart from the disseminated lesions that define the condition, the CNS white matter normally shows other kinds of damage.
+At least five characteristics are present in CNS tissues of MS patients: Inflammation beyond classical white matter lesions (NAWM, normal-appearing white matter and NAGM, normal-appearing gray matter), intrathecal Ig production with oligoclonal bands, an environment fostering immune cell persistence, Follicle-like aggregates in the meninges (B-cells mostly infected with EBV) and a disruption of the blood–brain barrier even outside of active lesions.

 Confluent subpial cortical lesions are the most specific finding for MS, being exclusively present in MS patients.
 Though this feature can only be detected during an autopsy there are some subrogate markers under study Damage in MS consists also in areas with hidden damage (normal appearing white and gray matters) and two kinds of cortical lesions: Neuronal loss and cortical demyelinating lesions.
 The neural loss is the result of neural degeneration from lesions located in the white matter areas and the cortical demyelinating lesions are related to meningeal inflammation.